Perimenopause vs Menopause: The Toll the Change Takes on a Woman's Whole Body

 Women's Health FAQ

-Dr. Rose explains that perimenopause is the 10 to 15 year stretch before menopause when progesterone steadily declines and estrogen fluctuates.
-Menopause itself is a single point in time, defined as 12 consecutive months without a menstrual period.
-After that, a woman is considered postmenopausal, and most symptoms tend to occur during the perimenopausal years.
+Perimenopause is the 10 to 15 year stretch when progesterone steadily declines and estrogen begins fluctuating.
+Menopause is a single point: 12 consecutive months without a period.
+After that, a woman is postmenopausal.
+Most symptoms occur during perimenopause, often years before a woman stops menstruating.

-Dr. Rose explains that bioidentical hormones are molecularly identical to a woman's own hormones, which improves the safety profile compared to synthetic versions like those used in the original study.
-She also notes that transdermal estrogen applied to the skin carries no increase in blood clot risk over baseline, while oral estrogen does raise that risk.
+Bioidentical hormones are molecularly identical to a woman's own hormones, which improves the safety profile.
+Transdermal estrogen (applied to the skin as a patch, cream, or gel) carries no increase in blood clot risk over baseline, while oral synthetic estrogen does.
+The form and route both matter.

 Related Service